-Appointment of new Director to the Board and member of Key Senior Management are recommended by the Nomination Committee to the Board for consideration and approval.
+Appointment of new Director to the Board and member of Key Senior Management are recommended by NC to the Board for consideration and approval.
 The processes and criteria (including conflict of interest check) for the nomination and appointment of Director and Key Senior Management are specified in the Policy and Procedure on Nomination and Appointment of Director and Senior Management and Re-Appointment of Director and Fit and Proper Policy.
 It is the policy established by the Board that recommendations from independent sources shall be sought (in addition to the recommendations from existing Directors and major shareholders) in relation to candidates for new directorship.

-In accordance with the MMLR and the Company's Constitution, at least one-third (1/3) of the Directors or the number nearest to one-third (1/3), shall retire by rotation at each Annual General Meeting and at least once every three (3) years.
+In accordance with the MMLR and the Company's Constitution, at least one-third (1/3) of the Directors or the number nearest to one-third (1/3), shall retire by rotation at each AGM and at least once every three (3) years.
 The Directors retiring from office shall be eligible for re-election by the shareholders.

-All Board members who are newly appointed are subject to retirement at the subsequent annual general meeting of the Company.
-All Directors (including the Chief Executive Director) will retire at regular intervals by rotation at least once every three (3) years and shall be eligible for re-election.
+All Board members who are newly appointed are subject to retirement at the subsequent AGM of the Company.
+All Directors (including CED) will retire at regular intervals by rotation at least once every three (3) years and shall be eligible for re-election.
 The process and criteria for re-appointment of director is included in Policy and Procedure on Nomination and Appointment of Director and Key Senior Management and Re-Appointment of Director and Fit and Proper Policy.

-The recommendations of re-appointment of retiring directors during forthcoming Twentieth Annual General Meeting (20th AGM) was only made by the Nomination Committee to the Board and the Board for the shareholders of the Company upon satisfactory results of fit and proper and conflict of interest check, independence assessment (for Independent Directors) and performance evaluation of such Directors by the Nomination Committee.
-To facilitate the informed decision by the shareholders on the re-appointment of retiring directors during forthcoming 20th AGM, disclosures were made in the notes to the agendas of the general meeting in relation to interest, position or relationship of such Directors individually that might influence the independent judgement to be brought to the Board and might influence such Director to act in the best interests of the Group and that such recommendations of re-appointment are based on the satisfactory results of fit and proper and conflict of interest check, independence assessment (for Independent Directors) and performance evaluation of such Directors by the satisfactory results of the Group and that such recommendations of re-appointment are based on the satisfactory results of fit and proper and conflict of interest check, independence assessment (for Independent Directors) and performance evaluation of such directors performed.
+The recommendations of re-appointment of retiring directors during forthcoming 21st AGM was only made by NC to the Board and the Board for the shareholders of the Company upon satisfactory results of fit and proper and conflict of interest check, independence assessment (for INEDs) and performance evaluation of such Directors by NC.
+To facilitate the informed decision by the shareholders on the re-appointment of retiring directors during forthcoming 21st AGM, disclosures were made in the notes to the agendas of the general meeting in relation to interest, position or relationship of such Directors individually that might influence the independent judgement to be brought to the Board and might influence such Director to act in the best interests of the Group and that such recommendations of re-appointment are based on the satisfactory results of fit and proper and conflict of interest check, independence assessment (for INEDs) and performance evaluation performed on such directors.

-Please refer to Practice 5.6 and 5.7 of CG Report for the details on the nomination and elect, appointment and re-appointment process of the Director and member of Key Senior Managements.
+Please refer to Practice 5.6 and 5.7 of CG Report for the details on the nomination and election, appointment and re-appointment process of the Director and member of Key Senior Managements.